 However, the changes for writers have gone far beyond just the speed at which we can communicate.
 The opportunities for freelance writers are unlimited now, because writers can be publishers too.
 You can set up a blog within a couple of minutes, put some advertising or affiliate links on it, and make some money within an hour or two.

-Because writing for money (we’re all about the money, here ;-))has changed so much, and there are so many new markets, on this site we can’t hope to cover everything…
+Because writing for money (we’re all about the money, and the fun, here ;-))has changed so much, and there are so many new markets, we can’t hope to cover everything…

-So, in 2016, I cover writing as a business, and self-publishing.
+So, in 2018 and beyond, I cover writing as a business, and self-publishing.
 And blogging, and copywriting, and, and… 🙂 Please explore, and let me know what YOU need.
 Please let me know your thoughts too.
 What’s challenging for you?
 What do you wish was easier?

 Share your thoughts — I base my blog posts on questions from my writing students, and on processes I create for them.
 ALL THE ADVICE ON THIS BLOG WORKS… IT’S BEEN TESTED, BY ME, AND BY MY STUDENTS.
 It’s unfortunate that I need to mention that, but there’s so much “advice” for writers online that’s it’s necessary.